Kottakji/somestate-react/README.md

 import { useStore } from 'somestate/react'
 import { store } from 'somestate'

-// Or get from src/stores/countStore.js
+// Or import it from src/stores/countStore.js
 const $count = store(0);

 export const Example = () => {